-Following Eisenman [32], Hille proposed that a channel of this structure could use an anionic 'high field-strength site' to select small alkali metal ions over larger ones by electrostatics.
+Following Eisenman, Hille proposed that a channel of this structure could use an anionic 'high field-strength site' to select small alkali metal ions over larger ones by electrostatics.
 In contrast to this view, the alkali metal selectivity that we have computed in Monte Carlo simulations arises chiefly from the effects of excluded volume, not from electric field strength.
-In our calculations, the chief effect of the electric field is to force overall electroneutrality.
-In our model, larger ions are excluded more than small ions, whereas in the electrostatic hypothesis smaller cations are attracted more than larger cations from the aqueous baths.
-The exclusion of K+ in our model is evident in the density profiles of Fig. 7: K+ density is minimal (and below bulk density) in the center of the pore.
+In our calculations, the chief effect of the electric field is to simply attract cations to the filter, where larger ions then are excluded more than small ions.
+By contrast, in the electrostatic hypothesis smaller cations are attracted more than larger cations to the structural charges of the filter.
+The exclusion of $K^+$ in our model is evident in the density profiles of Fig. 7: $K^+$ density is minimal (and below bulk density) in the center of the pore.
 Thus the region of strongest selectivity is where the density of structural net charge is minimal (see densities of $O^{-1/2}$ and $NH_4^+$ in Fig. 3).
-Recent experiments have shown that Na channels whose DEKA locus is mutated to DAAA, AEAA, or AAEA (i.e., a locus containing a single carboxylate) select for $Ca^{2+}$ over $Na^+$ [11, 12].
-Thus, creating a 'high field-strength site' in the sense of Eisenman yields a Ca channel, not a Na channel.
-Wolfgang: This is a wonderful paragraph.
-Congratulations!
+Recent experiments have shown that Na channels whose DEKA locus is mutated to DAAA, AEAA, or AAEA (i.e., a locus containing a single carboxylate) select for $Ca^{2+}$ over $Na^{+}$ .
+Thus, creating a 'high fieldstrength site' in the sense of Eisenman yields a Ca channel, not a Na channel.
+In this context it becomes obvious that Hille's model of the selectivity filter lined only by negative or polar oxygens never adequately explained how the channel excludes $Ca^{2+}$ .

-Goulding et al. ([33, 34]) have used density functional theory and simulations to study 'entropic selectivity of microporous materials.'
-They specifically examine absorption into a hard-wall pore of an uncharged hard-sphere fluid made of a solvent and two solutes, with diameters corresponding to water, Na+ and K+.
-The results reveal selective excess absorption of one of the solutes over the other depending on certain small ratios of pore:particle diameters.
+Goulding et al.() have used density functional theory and simulations to study 'entropic selectivity of microporous materials.'
+They specifically examine absorption into a hardwall pore of an uncharged hard-sphere fluid made of a solvent and two solutes, with diameters corresponding to water, Na+ and K+.
+The results reveal selective excess absorption of one of the solutes over the other depending on certain small ratios of pore and particle diameters.
 Little selectivity is observed for the diameter we assign to the Na channel $(R_f/R{Na} \approx 4)$ .
-On the other hand, our simulations indicate substantial excluded-volume selectivity that is repulsive (small ions are repelled less than large ions) under these conditions.
+On the other hand, our simulations indicate substantial excludedvolume selectivity that is repulsive (small ions are repelled less than large ions) under these conditions.
 Our simulations differ from those of Goulding et al. because we include a high density of particle species that are restricted to the pore (the tethered oxygen and nitrogen ions) and we use a non-particulate description of water.
 Thus, in our model the pore contains a fluid-like density of confined and mobile ions, whereas the bath is represented as an ion gas.
 The asymmetry in densities is the basis of the observed repulsion of ions from the filter.
 This repulsion increases monotonically with ionic diameter (Fig. 6), whereas the absorption observed by Goulding et al. can select for either smaller or larger ions dependent on small variations of channel diameter.